 All requirements and prohibitions under this Code are likewise applicable to the CCO and all Compliance Department employees.
-For the purpose of addressing actual and perceived conflicts of interest and potential self-dealing, any report and pre-approval request submitted by such employees is to be reviewed, and approved as applicable, by the employee's supervisor or the CCO.
-Reports and pre-approval requests from the CCO will be reviewed, and approved as applicable, by CIM's Chief Legal Counsel ("CLC).
-Under no circumstances should the CCO or any Compliance Department employee review his/her own report or approve his/her own pre-approval request.
+For the purpose of addressing actual and perceived conflicts of interest and potential self-dealing, with the exception of potential transactions that are automatically precleared or denied through the Firm's compliance portal (e.g., certain personal trades), any pre-approval request as submitted by a Compliance Department employee, excluding the CCO, must be reviewed and approved, as applicable, by another member of the Compliance Department.
+Pre-approval requests of the CCO, with the exception of potential transactions that are automatically precleared or denied through the Firm's compliance portal, must be reviewed and approved as applicable, by CIM's Chief Legal Counsel ("CLC").
+Under no circumstances should the CCO or any Compliance Department employee review his/her own report or approve his/her own pre-approval request or their direct supervisor's preclearance request.

 Potential Code violations by the CCO must be reviewed by the CLC.
 Potential Code violations by a Compliance Department employee must be reviewed by the CCO.
-If it is determined

-Page -9-OFS Capital Management Confidential.
-Do not copy or distribute. that a violation occurred, the CCO or employee will be subject to the applicable sanction(s) under the Code.
+If it is determined that a violation occurred, the CCO or employee will be subject to the applicable sanction(s) under the Code.